MAXIVA11/PingMeMaybe/README.md

 - PowerShell 7+ is recommended for AES-GCM support; if unavailable, the script falls back to AES-CBC+HMAC encryption.

-- Make sure ICMP echo requests are allowed through firewalls on both client and serve
+- Make sure ICMP echo requests are allowed through firewalls on both client and server

 ## Photos